satish-pati/satish-pati/README.md

 ## 🚀 About Me

-🎯I'm a passionate programmer and developer with interests in Machine Learning, Web Development, and Android App Development.
+🎯I'm a passionate programmer and developer with interests in Artificial intelligence & Machine Learning, Web Development, and Android App Development.
 I enjoy building projects that solve real-world problems and exploring new technologies.

 🔍 **Interests**
 - 🤖 Machine Learning & Artificial Intelligence